+Rate Field mutually agreed by the Authority and the Team.
+The Authority is required to transfer into the fund by November 21 of each year amounts determined pursuant to a formula set forth in the Management Agreement.
 The formula requires the transfer of the lesser of (i) net ticket fees paid to the Authority by the Chicago White Sox for the season most recently ended and (ii) the Amount of Authority Hotel Tax receipts, if any, in excess of specified annual levels set forth in the Management Agreement.
 The initial deposit was due in fiscal year 2008 and was paid from the Comiskey Park Capital Improvement Fund.

 - Chicago White Sox Reserve Fund This fund was created by the Management Agreement and is used to retain the reserve required by the Management Agreement between the Authority and the Team.
 Required annual reserves covering the Authority's good faith estimate of obligations to the Team for the following fiscal year are transferred into this fund from the General Fund. - Soldier Field Capital Improvement Fund This fund was created by the Operation Assistance Agreement and is used to finance the Authority's subsidy to the Chicago Park District for the capital improvement expenditures at Soldier Field.
-The required annual subsidy for Chicago Park District's capital improvement costs are transferred into this fund from the General Fund, per the agreement.
+The required annual subsidy for Chicago Park District's capital improvement costs is transferred into this fund from the General Fund, per the agreement.
 The obligation for payments started in fiscal year 2004; such obligations are remitted by the Chicago Park District to the Authority for reimbursement. - Soldier Field Reserve Fund This fund was created by the Operation Assistance Agreement and is used to retain the reserve required by the Operation Assistance Agreement between the Authority and the Chicago Park District. - Rebate Fund This fund is used to reserve funds for any federal income tax arbitrage rebate liability incurred on excess investment interest income.
-No federal income tax liability was incurred for the years ended June 30, 2021 and 2020.
+No federal income tax liability was incurred for the years ended June 30, 2022 and 2021.